Sophus Bugge: Background

-Elseus Sophus Bugge was born in Larvik, in Vestfold county, Norway.
+Bugge was born in Larvik, in Vestfold county, Norway.
 His ancestors had been merchants, ship owners and captains of the Larvik for several generations.
 Bugge was a Candidatus magisterii (1857) and research fellow in comparative linguistics and Sanskrit (1860).
 He was educated in Christiania, Copenhagen and Berlin.

 Career

-In 1866 he became professor of comparative philology, comparative Indo-European linguistics and Old Norse at Christiania University now the University of Oslo.
+In 1866, he became professor of comparative philology, comparative Indo-European linguistics and Old Norse at Christiania University now the University of Oslo.
 In addition to collecting Norwegian folksongs and traditions and writing on Runic inscriptions, he made considerable contributions to the study of the Celtic, Romance, Oscan, Umbrian and Etruscan languages.
 His scientific work was of fundamental importance for the Norse philology and runic research.

-In his 1880 work Studies about the origin of Nordic mythological and heroic tales, Bugge theorized that nearly all myths in Old Norse literature derive from Christian and late classical concepts.
+In his 1881 work, Studier over de nordiske Gude- og Heltesagns Oprindelse (Studies on the Origin of the Nordic Legends of Gods and Heroes), Bugge theorized that nearly all myths in Old Norse literature derive from Christian and late classical concepts.
 Bugge's theories were generally vehemently rejected, but have had some influence.

 Bugge was the author of a very large number of books on philology and folklore.
 His principal work, a critical edition of the Poetic Edda (Norrœn Fornkvæði), was published at Christiania in 1867.
 He maintained that the Eddic poems and the earlier sagas were largely founded on Christian and Latin tradition imported into Scandinavian literature by way of England.
 His writings also include Gamle Norske Folkeviser (1858), a collection of Old Norse folk-songs; Bidrag til den ældste skaldedigtnings historie (Christiania, 1894); Helge-digtene i den Ældre Edda (Copenhagen, 1896, Eng. trans., The Home of the Eddic Poems, 1899); Norsk Sagafortælling og Sagaskrivning i Island (Christiania, 1901), and various books on runic inscriptions.